 Join us on this trip from the bottom to the top of Australia.
-Leaving from Adelaide in South Australia we will travel through Central Australia and on to Darwin at the “Top End”.
+Leaving from Adelaide in South Australia, we will travel through Central Australia and Darwin at the “Top End”.
 Ride wide open roads (all bitumen) and visit icons of the Australian Outback; Coober Pedy, Uluru, Kings Canyon, Alice Springs, Mataranka, Katherine Gorge, Kakadu and Litchfield National Park and our final destination at the top of Australia, Darwin.

 IT’S A LONG WAY TO THE TOP ITINERARY

 Day 1 Adelaide (0 miles / 0 km)

 After arriving at Adelaide International Airport, transfer to your hotel.
 Adelaide is a well laid out and vibrant city.
 Fabulous parks, quirky laneways, restaurants, cafes, and numerous bars and nightclubs.
 If you have time, there is plenty to do.
 Why not take a tram to Glenelg?
 Feeling energetic, do a city walking tour.
 There are some great restaurants to be found in and around the city or relax.
 Tonight you will enjoy a Welcome Dinner with your fellow riders before picking up our bikes and heading off in the morning.

 Day 2 Adelaide to Port Augusta (193 miles / 308.8 kms)